civic-commons/opencivic/README.md

 ---------------
 Apps Catalog for 7.x requies several patches to be applied to Drupal core.
-It provides a `distro.make` file for building a full Drupal distro including core patches as well as a copy of the `apps_catalog` install profile.
+It provides a `distro.make` file for building a full Drupal distro including core patches as well as a copy of the `opencivic` install profile.

 1. Grab the `distro.make` file from Apps Catalog and run: